maitraBishwadip/Calibrated-Probabilistic-Early-Warning-of-Drought-Flood-Abrupt-Alternation/README.md

 **Bishwadip Maitra · Bangladesh University of Engineering and Technology (BUET)** Target venue: **IEEE InGARSS 2026** (Hyderabad, 01–04 Dec 2026) — Natural Hazards / Disaster Management track.
-Also written to support an application to **UCD AIMSIR** (Centre for AI, Meteorological Services, Innovation and Research).

 > **Status: research in progress.** The pipeline (S1–S6 below) is complete and every number in this README
 > is copied verbatim from [`RESULTS_LOG.md`](RESULTS_LOG.md).
 The manuscript in [`paper/main.tex`](paper/main.tex)